 Adaptive Management

 While selecting the best possible approach to waste management is very important, it can be difficult to predict all the effects of a project and the efficacy of mitigation measures.
 As a result, adaptive management involves observing and/or monitoring the effects of actions and, where necessary, adjusting actions based on the observations and/or monitoring results.
-For example, if results show the effects of a project on the environment are different or worse than predicted, further mitigation measures may be prescribed or changes to discharge criteria or other conditions may be considered.
-For a permit, for example, additional erosion control measures may need to be installed or implemented if erosion is observed despite existing erosion control measures.
-For a licence with monitoring requirements, for example, seepage from a waste management facility may need to be collected and treated prior to discharge if the seepage quality is not as good as predicted.
+For example, if results show the effects of a project on the environment are different than predicted, changes to mitigation measures, monitoring requirements, discharge criteria, or other conditions may be considered.
+For a permit or licence, for example, additional erosion control measures may need to be installed or implemented if erosion is observed despite existing erosion control measures.
+For a licence with monitoring requirements, for example, seepage monitoring requirements may be reduced or removed if seepage from a waste management facility is infrequently observed or not present, or seepage may need to be collected and treated prior to discharge if the seepage quality is not as good as predicted.

-Licence conditions will typically set out initial general response actions for EQC exceedances, if applicable.
+Licence conditions will typically set out initial general response actions (e.g., ceasing discharge for point sources, notifying the Inspector, implementing applicable management/response plans, etc.) for EQC exceedances, if applicable.
 As noted in section 4.4 above, for AEMPs, and in most cases, for any plans that include monitoring, the licensee will be required to develop a response framework outlining action levels and general response actions.
 For some types of action levels, the licensee may also be required to submit more detailed response plans when action exceedances occur.

-Information Required to Regulate the Deposit of Waste
+Information Required to Regulate Waste Management

 Licence and permit applications must include the information necessary for the Board to make its preliminary screening determination and set appropriate licence and/or permit conditions.
 Detailed information requirements are listed in the Application Forms, with additional guidance provided in the LWBs’ Guide to the Water Licensing Process and Guide to the Land Use Permitting Process (the Guides).
 This section of the Policy is only meant to highlight some specific types of information that the LWBs consider when setting conditions that, collectively, will result in a licence and/or permit that meets the objectives stated in section 3.